mhered/game/README.md

-# The Legend of Slugterra v1.0
+# The Legend of Slugterra

 "The Legend of Slugterra" is a simple game developed with Pygame for my son Guille.

 This first release is a very basic clone of the classic Space Invaders game inspired by a Pygame tutorial by edureka.

+# Release history
+* v1.1 Add Game Over screen
+* v1.0 Initial release

 # Credits